Why is theological education still important?

 Steve & Ruth Lancaster

-We work with the Institute of Bible & Ministry under the umbrella of the Africa Inland Church Tanzania.
+We work with the Institute of Bible & Ministry under the Africa Inland Church Tanzania.
 Steve is involved in Bible teaching and Ruth handles administration and finance for the Institute and teaches English.
-Steve is also Unit Leader for Tanzania East.Find out more…
+Steve is Unit Leader for Tanzania East.Find out more…